-Psychologists agree that the way we feel about ourselves affects the way we perform.
-This applies to anything to include regular day-to-day activities.
+Psychologists agree that the way we feel about ourselves affects the way we perform in our regular day-to-day activities.

 Negative self-talk is toxic, but turning the thoughts off isn’t easy.
 Often times, the more you try to change them, the louder they get.
-Resolve this self-banter so you can get back to a healthy state of mind requires one habit – practice.
+Resolving this self-banter so you can get back to a healthy state of mind requires one habit—practice.
 Fortunately, I’ve found hacks that will help you turn those unwanted thoughts off.
 And, keep them off.

 #3: Reinvent Yourself